Aesthetic Realism is a cult

 Get notified when I update this site.

-But the wait is over.
-Now you can read the transcript of a secret Aesthetic Realism meeting.
+The transcript of a secret Aesthetic Realism meeting.
 It's an inquest of someone who didn't stay "cured" of his homosexuality.

 There's lots of stuff on this site, but perhaps the most relevant are: